Blixxky/MFB-Realive/README.md

 There are two ways to configure MFB now:
 1. You can use *`conf/user/config.py`*, the new Config Engine GUI.
 This will create *`settings.ini`* if it does not exist, *`combo.ini`* if it does not exist.
 2. You can edit the *`conf/user/settings.ini`* file, the *'conf/user/combo.ini'* file, and the *'log.config'* file (WINE - *`USER\AppData\Local\Blizzard\Hearthstone\`* or Windows - *`%LocalAppData%/Blizzard/Hearthstone`*) in a text editor.
-   - :bangbang: Linux users will have to set the Game Dir where hearthstone.exe resides, Config Engine will likely detect it automatically on Windows.

 * "settings.ini" handles most of the bots settings and preferences.
 <details><summary><i>Click here for a default settings.ini file</i></summary>